theatlantic/django-ckeditor/README.rst

            },
        }

 #.
 Add CKEDITOR_PNG_TO_JPEG setting to project's ``settings.py`` file.
-This will convert all non-transparent PNG files to JPEG images instead, when ``dynamic_resizing`` is set to ``True``.
+This will convert all non-transparent PNG files to JPEG images instead, when ``dynamic_resize`` is set to ``True``.
 This can save a large amount of bandwidth by reducing potentially large PNGs  to a more conservatively sized jpeg.

 Usage